bebr3ght/Lotus/README.md

 **No manual intervention required - just launch the app and play!**

+### Chroma Selection

+When you hover over a skin that has chroma variants, LeagueUnlocked automatically displays an interactive chroma wheel:

+- **Visual Preview**: See preview images of each chroma variant
+- **One-Click Selection**: Click any chroma to select it for injection
+- **Ownership Indicators**: Lock icons show which chromas you don't own
+- **Resolution Adaptive**: UI automatically scales to match your League window resolution
+- **Instant Updates**: Selected chroma is immediately queued for injection

+The chroma wheel appears automatically when OCR detects a skin with chromas, and disappears when you move to a different skin or exit champion select.

 ## ✨ Features

 ### Core Capabilities

 - **🎯 Fully Automated**: Works completely automatically - no manual intervention required
 - **🔍 Advanced OCR Detection**: Uses EasyOCR with research-based preprocessing and optimized image processing for accurate skin name recognition
+- **🎨 Chroma Selection UI**: Interactive chroma wheel with preview images for easy chroma variant selection
-- **⚡ Optimized Injection**: Uses high-priority processes and game suspension for reliable injection 500ms before game starts
+- **⚡ Optimized Injection**: Uses high-priority processes and game suspension for reliable injection 300ms before game starts
 - **✅ Ownership Detection**: Automatically detects owned skins via LCU inventory and skips injection to avoid conflicts
 - **🔄 Base Skin Forcing**: Intelligently forces base skin selection before injection with multiple fallback endpoints
 - **🎮 Unified Game Monitor**: Single, efficient monitor handles game process suspension and resume